goatedroot/goatedroot/README.md

 ## what i'm currently focused on

 - web exploitation — still a lot to learn here but it's what hooked me in
+- active directory — attacking enterprise environments, there's always more to learn
-- active directory — recently went down this rabbit hole and it's wild
+- reverse engineering — recently went down this rabbit hole and it's wild
 - just generally understanding how attacks work before thinking about defense

 ---